 The degree to which completed interviews are obtained from among the telephone numbers selected for the sample can be shown numerically by response rates.
 A higher response rate indicates a lower potential for bias in the data.
-A discussion of response rates and of various sources of statistical bias can be found in CDC's Behavioral Risk Factor Surveillance System 2005 Year-to-Date Data Quality Handbook.
+A discussion of response rates and of various sources of statistical bias can be found in CDC's Behavioral Risk Factor Surveillance System 2006 Year-to-Date Data Quality Handbook.
 While there is no definitive formula for response rate, three primary estimates are most useful for the BRFSS:

 CASRO Rate uses a response rate formula developed by the Council of American Survey Research Organizations (CASRO).
 The resulting estimate reflects telephone sampling efficiency and the degree of cooperation among eligible persons who were contacted.
 The formula assumes that numbers that are never contacted contain the same percentage of eligible households as the records whose eligibility status is known.
 Quality control guidelines by CDC suggest a minimum acceptable value of 40%.
-West Virginia's CASRO rate was 61% in 2004 and 60% in 2005.
+West Virginia's monthly CASRO rate ranged from 58.62% to 61.44% in 2006.

 Overall Response Rate is a conservative response rate that includes a higher percentage of all households in the denominator.
 Quality control guidelines by CDC suggest a minimum acceptable value of 30%.
-West Virginia's overall response rate was 56% in 2004 and 54% in 2005.
+West Virginia's monthly overall response rate ranged from 52.86% to 56.65% in 2006.

 Cooperation Rate is a calculation that is not affected by differences in telephone sampling efficiency.
 It is the proportion of all cases interviewed of all eligible units that were actually contacted.
 Non-contacts are excluded from the denominator.
 This rate is based on contacts with households containing an eligible respondent.
 The denominator of the rate includes completed interviews plus the number of non-interviews that involve the identification of and contact with an eligible respondent.
 Quality control guidelines by CDC suggest a minimum acceptable value of 65%.
-West Virginia's cooperation rate was 87% in 2004 and 81% in 2005%.
+West Virginia's monthly cooperation rate ranged from 78.59% to 79.74% in 2006.